Speaker Interview with Gabriele Bartolini

 I have been working with 2ndQuadrant since 2008 and I am now in charge of the 24/7 support service that we deliver on PostgreSQL with follow-the-sun model.
 I have always been attracted by Information Technology, but also Entrepreneurship, TeamWork and work organisation.
 In particular, I am fascinated by the DevOps culture - so if you want to have chat about it, please reach out to me.

-I also love music and, when time allows me, I like to play the blues with my electric guitars.
+I also love music and, when time allows me, I like to play the blues with my electric guitars. - How do you engage with the PostgreSQL Community?

 I have been steadily using PostgreSQL since 2001, including in Australia (where I lived for a couple of years).
 I have tried to promote its adoption in Italy for a few years, especially in the public sector.
 In July 2007, I organised the first Italian PGDay in my city, Prato.
 It was probably the largest community event for PostgreSQL in Europe at that time (over 200 people from all over the world came).
 It was great.
 I had the chance to finally know all those developers and users that I had been exchanging emails with for years.
 But also, we had the chance to lay the path for a European non profit organisation that was later created under the name of “PostgreSQL Europe”, of which I am one of the four founders.
 PostgreSQL Europe organises PGConf.
 I have been involved with the Italian Community as well, and am one of the founders of the Italian PostgreSQL Users Group.